Bulova Accutron Repair & Restoration Services

 • Even when new, these watches, (equipped with a 1.35V Mercury battery), were not considered "self starters" (as reported in Bulova's original technical manual/documentation, dated August, 1975, which we have in our library).
 After installing the AccuCell battery and closing the back/door, it "may" not immediately begin running.
 Often it will.
 However, occasionally the watch will require a slight "thump" on the 9 o'clock side after installing a battery.
 This will start the tuning fork vibration, and then the new battery will continue that "in-motion" state.

-• We've found that timekeeping adjustments are occasionally necessary weeks or months after major repairs (and sometimes even minor repairs).
+• We've found that timekeeping adjustments are occasionally necessary weeks or months after major services.
 Bulova produced numerous service bulletins on the subject over the years, but never did actually disclose a "cause".
 The use of silver oxide batteries (instead of the original mercury) only further compounds those issues.
 So even though the watch may keep perfect time in our studio, and on the timing equipment, after being placed back into service, they may require additional adjustments to the timekeeping accuracy.
 We've also seen this occur immediately after rough shipping.

 • Eveready recently changed their 394 and 387S batteries.
 According to the manufacturer, they've consolidated the two sizes into one that's comparable to the original 387S.
 They are packaging the new #394 in the old 387S Retail Packaging.
 Confusing, I know, but all our 387S purchases from the manufacturer have appeared this way.
 See Photo on the Accutron Parts page.